akpoff/lpf_gs/README.md

 process the file and use lpr(8) with an appropriate printcap(5) entry.

 A list of available output devices can be found by executing gs -h.
-*E.g.*, the following command creates a link to lpf_gs that converts from postscript to PCL 6.
+The following command creates a link to lpf_gs that converts from postscript to PCL 6.

 ```
   ln -s /usr/local/bin/lpf_gs /usr/local/bin/lpf_pxlmono